salesforcecli/plugin-auth/messages/web.login.md

 If you don’t specify --browser, the command uses your default browser.
 The exact names of the browser applications differ depending on the operating system you're on; check your documentation for details.

-# flags.app.summary
+# flags.client-app.summary

-Name of the connected app or external client app.
+Name of the connected app or external client app to link to the user.

 # flags.username.summary

-Username of the user logging in.
+Username to link client app to.

 # flags.scopes.summary

 Authentication scopes to request.

-# linkedApp
+# linkedClientApp

-Successfully linked "%s" app to %s.
+Successfully linked "%s" client app to %s.

 # deviceWarning